gletort/FishFeats/docs/Installation.md

 ![snapshots installation](./imgs/bundle_installation.png)

-All these bundle come from Napari github, [release of version 0.5.4](https://github.com/napari/napari/releases/tag/v0.5.4).
+All these bundle come from napari github, [release of version 0.5.4](https://github.com/napari/napari/releases/tag/v0.5.4).
 The installation steps for each OS are described [here](https://napari.org/stable/tutorials/fundamentals/installation_bundle_conda.html).

-??? note "Why Napari version 0.5.4"
+??? note "Why napari version 0.5.4"
 	We chose this version as it is the last one in python 3.9, the following ones are with python > 3.11, to have all FishFeats options available (including epyseg which is limited to version <3.11).
-	You can still download the latest bundle of Napari if you wish, and then use the Napari console Terminal to fix dependencies install, or not use some options (epyseg, and eventually stardist and SepaNet which are based on tensorflow).
+	You can still download the latest bundle of napari if you wish, and then use the napari console Terminal to fix dependencies install, or not use some options (epyseg, and eventually stardist and SepaNet which are based on tensorflow).

 ### FishFeats installation through graphical interface
-When the installation is over, double-click on the napari icon and wait for Napari window to open (it can take a few minutes).
+When the installation is over, double-click on the napari icon and wait for napari window to open (it can take a few minutes).
-When Napari is open, go to `Plugins>Install/Uninstall` to open the plugin manager.
+When napari is open, go to `Plugins>Install/Uninstall` to open the plugin manager.
 In the window that appears, search for `fishfeats` and click Install.
 Wait for the installation to finish (it takes some time), and restart napari.
 You can now use FishFeats by going in `Plugins>fishfeats>start fishfeats`.